openconfig/public/release/authorization/README.md

 *   Policy rules - each rule defines a single authorization policy.
 *   Groups of users - as a method to logically group users in the administrative domain, for instance: operators or administrators.
-*   Users which are individual users as part of either rules or in groups.
+*   Users - individual referenced in rules or group definitions.

 Authentication information is not included in this Authorization configuration.